mtoyama/nba2k_coding_exercise/README.md

 7. When you are ready to merge your code, open a pull request from this page

 ### Running your script
-To run your script, you must use the `ts-node` command from the root of the repository and point it to your main script file.
+To run your script, you must use the `npx ts-node` command from the root of the repository and point it to your main script file.
 E.g. on windows:

-`D:\Users\mtoyama\Documents\Coding\nba2k\nba2k_coding_exercise>ts-node ./users/mtoyama/main.ts`
+`D:\Users\mtoyama\Documents\Coding\nba2k\nba2k_coding_exercise>npx ts-node ./users/mtoyama/main.ts`

 ## Coding
 Your code should parse the input.csv file in the `materials` folder, calculate the Overall Rating, Badge Efficiency, and Attribute Efficiency, and output the data in a .csv matching the format of the output.csv.
 Optional: Output timing metrics to track how long your calculations took to complete, in seconds.

 ### Example starter code
 Beginner / simpler method: See `./materials/start_sync.ts` for some example starter code that loads the input.csv and prints out its contents.
+You can run the script by using `npx ts-node /materials/start_sync.ts`

 Intermediate / harder method: See `./materials/start_sync.ts` for an example of asynchronous csv parsing.